 Despite its numerous advantages, IPv6 is not without its challenges and limitations.
 Transitioning from IPv4 to IPv6 can be complex and resource-intensive, posing several hurdles for organizations.

-- Compatibility: Not all devices and applications support IPv6.
+- Compatibility: Older hardware and software may not support IPv6.

 - Cost: Upgrading infrastructure can be expensive.